Farscape: episode guide

 USA: August 09, 2002

-Writer: Mark Saraceni
+Written by Mark Saraceni

-Director: Geoff Bennett
+Directed by Geoff Bennett

-• Raelee Hill as Sikozu
+• Raelee Hill as Sikozu,

-• Peter Whitford as Jabuka Clan Chieftain
+• Peter Whitford as Jabuka Clan Chieftain,

-• Bruce Spence as Prefect Falaak
+• Bruce Spence as Prefect Falaak,

-• Ivar Kants as Gaashah
+• Ivar Kants as Gaashah,

-• Brett Stiller as Zerbat
+• Brett Stiller as Zerbat,

 • Jason Chong as E’Alet